WHAT IS MAIL-IN/ABSENTEE VOTING?

 Call your Town/City/County Clerk to make your request for an Absentee Ballot, which will arrive by mail.

 The League of Women Voters of Vermont thanks FRONT PORCH FORUM for its support in helping us inform Vermont voters in 182 neighborhoods and towns about Early, Absentee, and Mail-in Voting through General Election Day on November 3, 2020.

 Completing your absentee ballot is easy and convenient!
 It requires three simple steps.

 Absentee ballots are available at least 40 days before an election through Election Day.
 It is a one-time request and you must renew your request for each election.
 In 2020, due to the pandemic, you can make a one-time request for both the primary and general election.

-Absentee ballots for the November 3, 2020, general election will be available no later than September 21, 2020.
-Absentee ballots for local elections—town meeting elections by Australian ballot—are available 20 days prior to the election.
-We strongly recommend that military or overseas voters request an early or absentee ballot at least 45 days prior to the election.
+Absentee ballots for the November 3, 2020, general election were mailed the third week of September to active registered voters.
+Voters who newly register should contact their Town Clerk to receive an Absentee Ballot Military or overseas voters should request an early or absentee ballot at least 45 days prior to the election.

 - Due to the COVID-19 pandemic, most Town Offices are not open to the public.
 Please call your Town or City Clerk to find the best way to get your absentee ballot.